-2Basically, if a friend of a friend is my friend, this 3-cycle is consistent with balance, but if a friend of a friend is my enemy, this 3-cycle is not consistent with balance.
-More generally and more formally, a signed network is called balanced if for every cycle the number of negative links is even (Cartwright and Harary, 1956).
+1 Basically, if a friend of a friend is my friend, this 3-cycle is balanced, but if a friend of a friend is my enemy, this 3-cycle is not balanced.
+More generally and more formally, a signed network is called balanced if for every cycle the number of negative links is even [4].